Messy old control cabinet

 A control system upgrade may be needed to support newer software platforms and/or equipment that isn’t backwards compatible.

-Sometimes, a supporting reason for a controls upgrade is to be able to run newer software such as Siemens TIA Portal, and access its benefits.
+Sometimes, a supporting reason for a controls upgrade is to have the ability to run newer software, such as Siemens TIA Portal, and access its benefits.

-Due to supply chain problems that occurred alongside the COVID-19 pandemic, some controls manufacturers were forced to switch sources for their IC (integrated circuit) components.
-In particular, Siemens has a very popular HMI Comfort panel, the TP1500.
-As a result of supply chain problems, Siemens opted to redesign the entire panel (inside and out).
+Additionally, supply chain problems that occurred alongside the COVID-19 pandemic, forced some controls manufacturers to switch sources for their integrated circuit components.
+For example, Siemens opted to redesign their TP1500 entire panel (inside and out).
 Therefore, a TP1500 purchased today as a spare part may not be directly compatible with older versions of the same model.

 Some failure examples include:

 A VFD is composed of power semiconductors in both its rectifier and inverter stages that perform the regular switching operations defining its function.
 Over time, these components deteriorate, become more resistive and less efficient, increasing energy dissipation as heat.
-In addition, harsher electrical environments can also contribute to component wear and damage over time.
+Harsher electrical environments can also contribute to component wear and damage over time.

 Intermittent component failures are an additional problem with older control systems, resulting in downtime.

-A newer controls system will likely have a much faster overall processing speed.
-As a result, the time it takes to receive and interpret inputs, and then drive the resulting outputs will be much less than that of a legacy device.
-A more in depth discussion on the topic of improving cycle time will be covered in an upcoming blog on the multi-faceted topic of Overall Equipment Effectiveness (OEE).
+A newer control system will likely have a much faster overall processing speed.
+As a result, the time it takes to receive and interpret inputs, and then drive the resulting outputs, will be much less than that of a legacy device.

 Streamlining to one particular brand of control system components, for example, Siemens, simplifies support and maintenance, staff training, resulting in less overall monetary investment.

-Today, two particular technology areas commonly driving the need to upgrade a controls system include improved cybersecurity and safety optimization.
+Today, two particular technology areas commonly driving the need to upgrade a control system include improved cybersecurity and safety optimization.

 Cybersecurity

 Depending on the system’s age, there may be limited means of meeting cybersecurity protection requirements.
-While a very old system may have no network connectivity at all (and therefore no cybersecurity risk), some more recent systems may be connected to the OT network with limited means of addressing cybersecurity concerns.
+While an old system may have no network connectivity at all (and, therefore, no cybersecurity risk), some more recent systems may be connected to the OT network with limited means of addressing cybersecurity concerns.
 This limitation can leave more than just the particular device vulnerable to a cybersecurity attack; it effectively leaves an open door for a threat to find its way to several, or possibly all, networked devices.

 It’s important to note that safety standards within manufacturing have been continuously evolving in recent years.
 A system deemed “safe” as recently as 2005 would likely be deemed unacceptable by today’s standards.
 In the United States, it is the owner of the manufacturing facility who is responsible, and ultimately liable, for site safety.